ridaprivt/Carvo-X/README.md

 ## Collaboration

-Contributions and collaboration are highly encouraged to enhance Modula's capabilities and user experience.
+Contributions and collaboration are highly encouraged to enhance Carvo X's capabilities and user experience.
 Feel free to submit pull requests with new features, bug fixes, and improvements.
-Together, we can make Modula an even more powerful and intuitive tool for 3D vehicle model extraction!
+Together, we can make Carvo X an even more powerful and intuitive tool for 3D vehicle model extraction!